-Renal Impairment - Pharmacokinetics of prasugrel's active metabolite and its inhibition of platelet aggregation are similar in patients with moderate renal impairment (CrCL=30 to 50 mL/min) and healthy subjects.
-In patients with end-stage renal disease, exposure to the active metabolite (both C{max} and AUC (0-t{last})) was about half that in healthy controls and patients with moderate renal impairment [see Warnings and Precautions (5.1) and Use in Specific Populations (8.7)].
+Pharmacokinetics of prasugrel's active metabolite and its inhibition of platelet aggregation is similar in patients with moderate renal impairment (CrCL=30 to 50 mL/min) and healthy subjects.
+In patients with end-stage renal disease, exposure to the active metabolite (both $C{max}$ and AUC (0- $t{last}$ )) was about half that in healthy controls and patients with moderate renal impairment [see Warnings and Precautions (5.1) and Use in Specific Populations (8.7)].